 Furthermore, in 2019, we may see a trend of specific budgets for technological advancement as opposed to traditional IT or LOB budgets.
 As more and more processes become digitised, from design and operations to the supply chain, more thought, time and budget will need to be focused on the digital sector and its innovations, making a specific budget a necessity.
 2019 could see the beginning of this, establishing an industry standard and setting the industry up for the future.

-There can be no doubt 2019 will be another inspiring year for the spring manufacturing industry; KPMG’s 2018 Global Manufacturing Outlook stated: ‘CEOs have responded in remarkably high numbers that they are prepared to take charge of the process of reshaping the corporation and to set out a vision of what the organization should be aiming for.’
+There can be no doubt 2019 will be another inspiring year for the spring manufacturing industry; KPMG’s 2018 Global Manufacturing Outlook stated: ‘CEOs have responded in remarkably high numbers that they are prepared to take charge of the process of reshaping the corporation and to set out a vision of what the organisation should be aiming for.’
 There are therefore high hopes for continued innovation and deeper collaboration between manufacturing and technology.